 3. It can target a specific niche/audience

 Since influencers have unique sets of audiences and followers, you can easily target a specific niche or market by choosing an influencer whose majority of followers are interested in the things that your line of business offers.

 For example, if you are an ecommerce seller of computer gaming accessories, you can choose an influencer who is popular for streaming or famous for being an excellent online gamer.

 As discussed, influencer marketing leverages the good reputation of the influencer.
 That said, this good reputation can further extend to your brand’s own reputation.

-People of good notoriety are regarded by society in general as trustworthy.
-Hence, people are more likely to get truly ‘influenced’ by these brands if these brands’ influencers have credible and dependable reputations.
+People with good reputations are regarded by society in general as trustworthy.
+Hence, customers are more likely to get truly ‘influenced’ by these brands if their influencers have credibility.

 5. It has a wide reach

 Since influencers have a wide reach, naturally, the ads and content of your influencer marketing campaign would also reach a wide set of audiences.
 Obviously, the saying ‘less is more’ does not apply here.
 The more followers the influencer has, the more audiences your content will reach.